 The only village in Cinque Terre without access to the water, Corniglia sits at the top of a terraced hill surrounded by vineyards and agricultural land.
 It’s the least famous of the five beloved villages, but serves as a peaceful escape from the midday bustle of its more popular neighbors.
 From the train station, visitors must climb 400 steps up the Lardarina to reach the village (sometimes there is a shuttle bus).

-I suggest spending a half-day in Manarola - enough time to wander the quiet pedestrian alleyways, and then grab a rock for an afternoon of sunbathing and swimming.
-This village is home to Cinque Terre's most iconic viewpoint that can be reached via an accessible coastal pathway from Manarola's harbor.
-For visitors looking to really soak in the view, sit down for a glass of wine at at Nessun Dorma.
-It's located just above the Punta Buonfiglio, and the wine bar's views of the colorful village are pretty spectacular.
+I suggest spending a half-day in Manarola – enough time to wander the quiet pedestrian alleyways, and then grab a rock for an afternoon of sunbathing and swimming.
+This village is home to Cinque Terre’s most iconic viewpoint that can be reached via an accessible coastal pathway from Manarola’s harbor.
+For visitors looking to really soak in the view, sit down for an Aperol Spritz at Nessun Dorma.
+It’s located just above the Punta Buonfiglio, and the wine bar’s views of the colorful village are pretty spectacular.

 Riomaggiore is my favorite mix when it comes to viewpoints, food and swimming spots.
 Spend a quintessential Italian summer afternoon sunbathing on the rocks with pizza, book and towel, plus spectacular views of the colorful village.